 In this location, the New York Life Insurance Company completed construction of a wedding cake palace as its Hungarian headquarters, and the building’s cafe was an immediate sensation.
-Legend has it that writer Ferenc Molnar (“Carousel“), so delighted with the first day’s heady experience, threw the cafe’s keys into the Danube so that it would always remain open.
+Legend has it that writer Ferenc Molnar (“Carousel“), was so delighted with the first day’s heady experience, he threw the cafe’s keys into the Danube so that it would always remain open.

 Boscolo Hotel Group, who purchased and renovated the entire building in 2006, describes New York Cafe as the hotel’s “beating heart.”
 The ceiling frescoes were painted by Gusztav Mannheimer and Ferenc (Franz) Eisenhut.
 The cafe is illuminated by Venetian chandeliers which enhance the sparkle and polish.

 Local and international intellectual celebrities flocked to the New York Cafe in its heydey.
 Editors of Nyugat, a prominent cosmopolitan literary journal, had offices here in the building.
 Alexander Korda and Bela Lugosi were regulars.
 Nowadays, whether you’re a local celebrity or an ordinary traveler, you are served with an impeccable flourish befitting your glamorous surroundings.